carol1692/carol1692/README.md

 At moment I'm still feeling like a developer student, and to be sincere Idk if one day this feeling will pass

-But I can say that I have work with I.T since 2016 at IBM Brazil.
-Started as a System Admin and since 2021 as a Python developer
+But I can say that I have work with I.T since 2016, first at IBM Brazil and now at EY(Ernst & Young) Brazil.
+Started as a System Admin, since 2021 as a Python developer and now working with python and javascript.

 I realized that because of confidentiality of the company, people don't know what I'm capable to do, so this profile is to show it and the progress of my life as a developer